Bellefontaine Cemetery: History

+19th century

 On March 7, 1849, banker William McPherson and lawyer John Fletcher Darby assembled a group of some of St. Louis's most prominent citizens to found the Rural Cemetery Association of St. Louis.
-This association sought to respond to the needs of a rapidly growing St. Louis by establishing a new cemetery several miles outside city limits.
-St. Louis was experiencing exponential population growth during this time and city leaders thought that the existing graveyards, which were mostly concentrated along Jefferson Avenue near the city center, were an impediment to urban development.
-Many were also convinced that city cemeteries represented a public health hazard (see miasma theory).
-These problems were compounded during the summer of 1849, when a massive cholera epidemic swept through St. Louis and claimed the lives of more than 4,000 people.
-With existing cemeteries running out of space to expand, and with many residents fearing that fumes from nearby cemeteries could cause them to fall ill en masse once again, this epidemic further underscored the need for a new rural cemetery for St. Louis.
+This association sought to respond to the needs of the rapidly growing city by establishing a new cemetery several miles outside city limits.
+St. Louis was experiencing huge population growth during this time and city leaders thought that the existing graveyards, which were mostly concentrated along Jefferson Avenue near the city center, were an impediment to urban development.
+Many were also convinced that city cemeteries represented a public health hazard, as with miasma theory.
+These problems were compounded during mid-1849, when a cholera pandemic killed more than 4,000 people in the city.
+With existing cemeteries running out of space, and with many residents fearing that fumes from nearby cemeteries could cause them to fall ill, the drive to create a new cemetery gained pace.

-In 1849, the Rural Cemetery Association purchased the former Hempstead family farm located five miles northwest of the city, with the intent to turn it into a large rural cemetery modeled after Père Lachaise Cemetery in Paris and Mount Auburn Cemetery in Massachusetts.
-The association that originated the cemetery, named it at first the "Rural Cemetery".
-The 138-acre Hempstead farm was situated along the road to Fort Bellefontaine, and as a result the Association decided to name its new cemetery after the fort.
+In 1849, the Rural Cemetery Association purchased the former Hempstead family farm five miles northwest of the city, with the intent to turn it into a large rural cemetery, modeled after Père Lachaise Cemetery in Paris and Mount Auburn Cemetery in Massachusetts.
+The association initially called it Rural Cemetery, but because the 138 acre Hempstead farm was along the road to Fort Belle Fontaine, ultimately named it after the fort.

 Within a few months, the Association had hired landscape architect Almerin Hotchkiss, who helped design Green-Wood Cemetery in Brooklyn, to begin drafting and implementing a master plan for Bellefontaine.
-Hotchkiss went on to serve as superintendent of the cemetery for the next 46 years; he designed most of Bellefontaine's roadways and landscaping, and oversaw maintenance of the grounds.
-During this time, the cemetery steadily acquired more land so as to provide room for future growth.
-By 1865, it had reached its present-day size of 314 acres.
+Hotchkiss became superintendent of the cemetery for the next 46 years, designed most of Bellefontaine's roadways and landscaping, and oversaw maintenance of the grounds.

-The first burial at Bellefontaine Cemetery took place on April 27, 1850, and the official dedication followed several weeks later.
-Bodies from older graveyards within the city of St. Louis were moved to Bellefontaine, including some from the cemetery by the Old Cathedral near the Mississippi River.
-Bellefontaine was also the resting place for several victims of the 1855 Gasconade Bridge train disaster, the worst railroad disaster in Missouri history.
-Also interred at Bellefontaine are members of several notable brewing families, including the Anheusers, Buschs, Lemps, and Griesediecks.
+The first burial at Bellefontaine Cemetery was on April 27, 1850, and the official dedication was several weeks later.
+Older graves within St. Louis were reinterred to Bellefontaine, including some from the cemetery by the Old Cathedral near the Mississippi River.
+Bellefontaine had graves of several victims of the 1855 Gasconade Bridge train disaster, the worst railroad disaster in Missouri history.
+Several brewing families are interred, including the Anheusers, Buschs, Lemps, and Griesediecks.

+The cemetery steadily acquired more land for growth and, by 1865, had reached its permanent size of 314 acres.

+20th century

+In 1909, the St. Louis architectural firm Eames and Young was commissioned to design a new chapel.